anyaevostinar/anyaevostinar.github.io/classes/257-f23/lab-psycopg2.md

 You should first complete this lab in your individual repository to complete your submission for the [individual back-end deliverable](project-4-ind).
 You'll then want to coordinate with your team since you'll need to apply what you learn to your team project.

-You should create most of these files locally and push them to your individual repository before then connecting to stearns and testing them out.
+You should edit most of these files locally and push them to your individual repository before then connecting to stearns and testing them out.
 Remember that if you're on stearns and want to push, you'll probably need to use a [GitHub Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) to do so.
 It'll generally be easier to just create files locally and not need to push from stearns.